rails/rails-docs-server/README.md

 There are two tasks: The default task, `test`, tests everything except actual docs generation.
-The `test:all` task runs the entire suite including doc generation for a few releases, this one takes about 20 minutes in my laptop.
+The `test:all` task runs the entire suite including doc generation for a few releases, this one takes about 20 minutes on my laptop.